|AT A GLANCE||PRICING||HEADLINE|

 For stomachs sleepers, you can choose either version, but the pillow top one is the most popular because even though it’s firm, it’s not too firm—it actually sits at about a medium-firm.
 We think Avocado is a really comfortable bed.

 While Avocado is not cheap (nor should it be), the company does offer discounts and deals from time to time.
 Typically, we see them offer $100 off or something along those lines.
-You can visit Avocado’s website to see today’s offers.
+You can check the green discount box above to see today’s offers.

 We try to always add this section in whenever we review mattresses.
 It’s very important than you consider your body type before buying a mattress.
 If you’re heavier, you’re more inclined to think a bed is softer and sleeps hotter than a petite or average sized person.
 You’ll find yourself nestling into the bed more and possibly even heating up.